 An advisor generally serves as the thesis advisor.
 In many cases, an advisor is assigned to incoming students.
 Students can be suspended from the Graduate School if they do not have an advisor.
 An advisor is a faculty member, or sometimes a committee, from the major department responsible for providing advice regarding graduate studies.

 A committee often accomplishes advising for the students in the early stages of their studies.

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

 Graduate School Resources

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

-Faculty: Professors Blank, Corbae, Deneckere, Engel, Hansen, Hendricks, Kennan, Lentz, Porter, Rostek, Sandholm, Scholz, Seshadri, Smith, Sorensen, Taber, Walker, West, Williams, Wolfe, Wright; Associate Professors Fu, Penta, Quint, Shi, Weretka, Wiswall; Assistant Professors Aizawa, Atalay, Bilir, Freyberger, Gregory, Magnolfi, Mommaerts, Sølvsten, Sullivan; Visiting Assistant Professors Alder, Pauley; Affiliate Professors Chinn, Montgomery, Smeeding; Affiliate Associate Professors Schechter, Wallace; Affiliate Assistant Professors Chang, Chung, Sarada
+Faculty: Professors Blank, Corbae, Deneckere, Engel, Fu, Hansen, Hendricks, Kennan, Lentz, Porter, Rostek, Ruhl, Sandholm, Scholz, Seshadri, J. Smith, L. Smith, Sorensen, Taber, Walker, West, Williams, Wiswall, Wright; Associate Professors Freyberger, Houde, Quint, Shi, Weretka; Assistant Professors Aizawa, Atalay, Bilir, Gregory, Kirpalani, Magnolfi, Mommaerts, Sølvsten, Sullivan; Visiting Assistant Professors Alder, Pauley; Affiliate Professors Chinn, Montgomery, Schechter, Smeeding; Affiliate Associate Professors Wallace; Affiliate Assistant Professors Chang, Chung, Sarada